-The holiday season is a great time to volunteer and reach out and help the needy.
-The Washington, DC area has lots of charitable organizations that need volunteers to prepare and serve holiday meals, collect and wrap gifts, visit the sick or elderly or just spread some holiday cheer.
-If you’d like to help, here are some organizations to contact.
+The holiday season is a great time to give back and volunteer your time for a good cause.
+The Washington, D.C. area has many charitable organizations that recruit volunteers to prepare and serve holiday meals, collect and wrap gifts, visit the sick or elderly or just spread some holiday cheer.
+If you’d like to volunteer in the capital region, here are some local organizations to contact.

 - Capital Area Food Bank - Anyone can make a monetary donation or help with a number of holiday giving projects.
 This is the largest, public nonprofit hunger and nutrition education resource in the region.
 Volunteer opportunities available, including hosting a digital food drive and helping sort and pack food that will be distributed to area residents.

-The Toys For Tots – Washington, DC program provides toys to brighten the holiday season for children in local needy families.
+- Toys for Tots - The Washington, D.C. program provides toys to brighten the holiday season for children in local needy families.
 Any individual, business or organization can hold a toy collection drive.
 You may also make a donation at more than 400 drop off sites in the DC area.

-This organization provides meals to support men, women, and children living with HIV/AIDS, cancer, and other life-challenging illnesses.
+- Food & Friends - This organization provides meals to support men, women, and children living with HIV/AIDS, cancer, and other life-challenging illnesses.
 Volunteers are needed to help in the kitchen as well as to make deliveries.
 When you purchase your Thanksgiving pie from Food & Friends, you contribute to every step that goes into providing one full day of meals for our neighbors living with critical illnesses.

-Donate money or host your own personalized Red Kettle to gather donations from others.
+- Salvation Army - Anyone can donate money or host their own personalized Red Kettle to gather donations from others.
 The international Christian organization strives to improve the lives of the needy and provide holiday meals.

 Local Volunteer Centers